What is a certificate of fitness?

 Please read the terms and conditions for online services and our privacy statement.

-Return your application by post, along with your fee (cheques payable to Belfast City Council) to:
+You can also request a printed application form and return it by post, along with your fee (cheques payable to Belfast City Council) to:

 Public Health and Housing